tbawel/beer-favorites/README.md

 Build the front-end for your app using React:
 - Main component should render a list of the names (first property) of your data in your mLab database
 - Add a "Delete" button next to every list item, which when clicked deletes the list item
-- Add a form underneath your list, which when submitted adds new item to the list
+- Add a form underneath the list, which when submitted adds new item to the list
 - Wrap every list item in a link, which when clicked takes the user to a detail page of the item, which displayes all properties of the item (Google Tip: React Router)
 - Add a "Edit" button under your item details, which when clicked takes the user to a form where the item can be edited

 All the CRUD operations above should persist in your mLab database

+- Use React Components whereever abstraction can be beneficial
 - Integrate user authentication for creating, updating and deleting items into your app
 - Integrate a CSS framework into your app i.e. Bootstrap, Foundation, etc.